-The Misfit’s Guide to SEO
+The Misfit’s Guide to Content Writing

 What is SEO?

-Ok, what is a search engine?
+What’s a search engine?

-What is organic traffic?
+What’s organic traffic?

 Believe it or not, a business can run perfectly well without a website.
-In the olden days, people managed to sell without the internet.
+In the olden days, people sold without the internet.
+Depending on your business (and your market), a website isn’t a must-have.
+But if you do have one, it’s pretty useless without SEO.

 SEO isn’t just one thing.